Question

 Leadership

-Perfect when you guided a team, project, or initiative from start to finish, showing clear ownership and responsibility
+Perfect when you guided a team, project, or initiative.
+It demonstrates leadership skills and shows you took ownership and responsibility for outcomes.

 Implemented